All Products

 IoT Platform:RRPC

-You can use the revert-RPC (RRPC) feature of IoT Platform to initiate an RRPC request to a device.
-A response from the device is synchronously returned.
-The device receives a synchronous request topic in the format of /ext/rrpc/{messageId}/{rrpc_topic} or /sys/{pk}/{dn}/rrpc/request/${msgId}.
-After the device receives the message, it processes the message and publishes the result to /ext/rrpc/{messageId}/{rrpc_topic} or /ext/rrpc/${msgId}/${topic}.
-The device can receive the synchronous RRPC request from IoT Platform only after it subscribes to the corresponding downstream topic from IoT Platform.
+The device receives a synchronous request topic in the format of /ext/rrpc/{messageId}/{rrpc_topic} or a synchronous request in the format of /sys/{pk}/{dn}/rrpc/request/${msgId}.
+After the device receives the message, the device processes the message and publishes the result to /ext/rrpc/{messageId}/{rrpc_topic} or /ext/rrpc/${msgId}/${topic}.

 API operation for messaging - RRpc

-You can call the RRPC operation of IoT Platform to trigger IoT Platform to send a synchronous RRPC request to a device.
+You can call the RRpc operation of IoT Platform to trigger IoT Platform to send a synchronous RRPC request to a device.

 API operation for device management - InvokeThingsService